Small Unit Ranger Tactics (SURT)

-A U.S. Army Soldier pulls security during the Small Unit Ranger Tactics (SURT) Course on August 21, 2021, at Lightning Academy, Schofield Barracks, Hawaii.
-The 25th ID Small Unit Ranger Tactics (SURT) program serves as a progressive physical and tactical preparation program designed to prepare 25th ID Soldiers to be successful during the Ranger Assessment Phase and Darby Phase of Ranger School.
+U.S. Army SSG Isaac Quinones, a Pre-Ranger Course instructor assigned to Lighting Academy, 25th Infantry Divison, Schofield Barracks Hawaii.
+Observes a candidate-led patrol on August 20, 2021, the 25th ID Small Unit Ranger Tactics (SURT) program serves as a progressive physical and tactical preparation program.
+Designed to prepare 25th ID Soldiers to be successful during the Ranger Assessment Phase and Darby Phase of Ranger School.
 (U.S. Army Photo by MSG Lekendrick Stallworth)

 |Date Taken: